 If we have a warm sunny day and see the daffodils out it is easy to think that Spring has arrived and that the pond should be leaping into Spring mode too.

-In truth pond plants are slower to respond to Spring warmth than the plants growing in the air because the water around them remains cold for longer.
+- Pond plants are slower to respond to Spring warmth than other plants because the water around them remains cold for longer.

-- Iris pseudacorus may have less of a fan of growth but more height on each leaf showing (about 3-4″).
+- Iris pseudacorus may have less of a fan of growth but more height on each leaf showing (about 3").

 For waterlily photos at this stage of the year please go to Your waterlilies in Spring page.